fish-shell/fish-shell/doc_src/faq.rst

 ::

-    echo x(printf '%s ' a b c)x
+    count (printf '%s ' a b c)

-It will print ``xa b c x``, because the "a b c " is used in one piece.
+It will print ``1``, because the "a b c " is used in one piece.
 But if you do

 ::

-    echo x(printf '%s\n' a b c)x
+    count (printf '%s\n' a b c)

-it will print ``xax xbx xcx``.
+it will print ``3``, because it gave ``count`` the arguments "a", "b" and "c" separately.

 In the overwhelming majority of cases, splitting on spaces is unwanted, so this is an improvement.
+This is why you hear about problems with filenames with spaces, after all.

 However sometimes, especially with ``pkg-config`` and related tools, splitting on spaces is needed.